 - 1. If you had the chance to hear only one Christian song out of all you have ever heard, what would it be?
-Ask each group member to tell about his or her song and why it means so much to him or her.
+Ask each group member to tell about their song and why it means so much to them.
 If time permits, and if your group feels comfortable doing so, sing one or two of these songs as a way of moving into the discussion about God's presence in music. - 2.
 Describe your most memorable experience when music brought you into God's presence.